-In late Fall, schools of redfish inundate the maze of lagoons, bays and bayous that make up the Louisiana coast, fattening up for the winter months.
+In late Fall, schools of redfish inundate the maze of lagoons, bays, and bayous that make up the Louisiana coast, fattening up for the winter months.

 In the past 12 months, I have caught 3 fish over 50 pounds, 5 fish over 40 pounds, 53 fish over 30 pounds, and 300+ fish over 20 pounds.

-I have guided my anglers to five fly rod world records – Conway Bowman’s 41.65 lb fish on 20lb tippet (right), Jim Smith’s 33lb 10oz fish on 8lb tippet, and Dough Behrman’s 3 new world records on 8# tippet (34.8lb), 4# tippet (28lb). and 2# tippet (29.8lb).
+I have guided anglers to five world records – Jacob Wheeler of JacobWheelerFishing.com to 41.65 lb fish on 20lb tippet (right), Jim Smith’s 33lb 10oz fish on 8lb tippet, and Dough Behrman’s 3 new world records on 8# tippet (34.8lb), 4# tippet (28lb). and 2# tippet (29.8lb).

 For bookings of two days or more, our trips include lodging and meals.
 On the day of the trip, my guide will pick you up after breakfast, and you’ll ride to the launch together.

 My philosophy is that the day belongs to the angler.
 Guides are all about putting you on fish.
 We want to catch fish with a fly rod, but if you get tired or the wind is too strong, we don’t quit.
 We simply use another method of fishing to finish the day.

 Every year we receive a number of calls from clients who are looking for a quality fishing experience closer to home.
 Finding the time to plan a weeklong fishing trip these days is next to impossible.

 But consider this – within an hour’s drive of the sights and sounds of Bourbon Street lies one of the premier saltwater fisheries in North America.
 It’s here in south Louisiana, where the Mississippi River meets the Gulf of Mexico.

-I prefer to fish the Biloxi Marsh area from late Fall until early Spring, because the majority of the fishing in this area is for spotted sea trout, not redfish.
+I prefer to fish in the Biloxi Marsh area from late Fall until early Spring because the majority of the fishing in this area is for spotted sea trout, not redfish.

 Another reason is that it is closer to New Orleans than almost any other fishery.
-However, if our reports indicate that fishing is better in a different area, or if a client wants to fish another area of South Louisiana, I can and do that very thing because I trailer my boats back and forth daily to the fishing grounds.
+But, if our reports indicate that fishing is better in a different area, or if a client wants to fish in another area of South Louisiana, I can and do that very thing because I trailer my boats back and forth daily to the fishing grounds.

-A Final Note…
+A Final Note